Mohitoo6/Google-Merch/README.md

 **Key Findings:**
 - **Device Usage:** Mobile devices accounted for a significant portion of traffic, but desktop users generated higher revenue per visit.
-- **Top Revenue Sources:** U.S. contributed the largest share of revenue, followed by Canada and the UK.
+- **Top Revenue Sources:** The U.S. contributed the largest share of revenue, followed by Canada and the UK.
 - **Traffic Analysis:** Paid search and organic traffic were the primary contributors to sales, emphasizing the importance of SEO and ad spend optimization.

 ---